-For me it’s very easy to see connections between sports and other areas because I’ve been watching, playing and studying sports since the day I was born.
-The way I see it is sports is the highest form of competition because it requires both physical and mental prowess which are also required in everything else.
-We can learn a lot about the connection between sports and business because athletes push themselves to the limits, they try to get better everyday, they find ways to motivate themselves, they make their teammates better and therefore their team better.
+For me, it’s very easy to see connections between sports and other areas because I’ve been watching, playing and studying sports since the day I was born.
+The way I see it, is sports is the highest form of competition because it requires both physical, and, mental prowess, which are also required in everything else.
+We can learn a lot about the connection between sports and business because athletes push themselves to the limits, they try to get better everyday, they find ways to motivate themselves, they make their teammates better, and, therefore their team better.

 See the connection with business?

 If this seems strange, it isn’t.
-The key is to introduce randomness into your routines and your thinking by exposing yourself to new stuff and then relating that to whatever it is you need an idea for.
+The key, is to introduce randomness into your routines and your thinking by exposing yourself to new stuff, and, then relating that to whatever it is you need an idea for.

 Whether we like it or not, the process of innovation is dictated by random combinations of different concepts.
 Ideas are everywhere and it’s up to us to see the connections between one field and another that might yield a new insight, a new perspective or a new angle on things.
-Overall the ability to associate is the most important skill we should master because new ideas aren’t created without connecting problems or ideas in ways that they haven’t been connected before.
+Overall, the ability to associate is the most important skill we should master because new ideas aren’t created without connecting problems or ideas in ways that they haven’t been connected before.

 If there’s one book that can help you understand this concept it’s the Medici Effect by Frans Johansson which you can download here.